-We support the production of evidence synthesis through three funding streams:
+We support the production of evidence synthesis through two funding streams:

-Cochrane UK provides training and support to Cochrane entities and contributors to the Cochrane Collaboration in the UK, Ireland, and internationally.
+We also fund the infrastructure for the Cochrane UK centre which provides training and support to Cochrane entities and contributors to the Cochrane Collaboration in the UK, Scotland and Ireland.

-To assess the applications the Systematic Reviews Programme receives, a number of people are involved.
-This is to ensure that the application selection is carried out in a way that embraces the latest expertise, knowledge and opinion.
-Selection is done through three funding panels: the Cochrane NHS-Engagement Awards Funding Panel; the Programme Grants Funding Panel; and the Cochrane Incentive Awards Funding Panel.
+To assess the applications the Evidence Synthesis Programme receives, a variety of stakeholders are involved.
+This is to ensure that application selection is carried out in a way that embraces the latest expertise, knowledge and opinion.

 Find out more about becoming a reviewer or a Committee member.

 Evidence Synthesis Programme Prioritisation and Advisory Group (ESPPAG)

 The role of the ESPPAG is to support the ESP Director in an advisory capacity on matters relating to evidence synthesis at national, international and regional levels and on the strategic direction of the Programme.
 The ESPPAG also reviews and prioritises topics that will be allocated to the Evidence Synthesis Groups.
 The ESPPAG seeks to ensure all programmes of work are of scientific quality, relevant to the NHS, and show value for money through the management of annual reporting and monitoring.